When it comes to home loans there are five key areas you need consider:

-|ACT||Up to $10,000||A concession applies to new or substantially renovated homes.
+|ACT||Up to $7000||A concession applies to the purchase of a new home or a block of vacant residential land.
 The concession is based on a sliding scale, according to property value, provided buyers meet the eligibility criteria.|

-|NSW||Up to $10,000||First home buyers purchasing new properties valued up to $550,000 are exempt from paying stamp duty while properties valued at between $550,000 and $650,000 will receive a partial concession, if they meet the FHOG eligibility criteria.|
+|NSW||Up to $10,000||First home buyers purchasing new properties valued up to $650,000 are exempt from paying stamp duty while properties valued at between $650,000 and $800,000 will receive a partial concession, if they meet the FHOG eligibility criteria.|

-|QLD||$15,000||The QLD government provides a range of stamp duty concessions for people buying either their first home, their principal place of residence or a vacant block on which they intend to build.
+|QLD||Up to $15,000||The QLD government provides a range of stamp duty concessions for people buying either their first home, their principal place of residence or a vacant block on which they intend to build.
 The concession and eligibility criteria ranges for each one.|

-|SA||$15,000||Concessions on stamp duty only apply to people buying off the plan apartments.
+|SA||Up to $15,000||Concessions on stamp duty only apply to people buying off the plan apartments.
 The concession offered is dependent on when you entered into the contract.|

-|VIC||$10,000||First home buyers purchasing a property valued at $600,000 or less may be entitled to a reduction of up to 50%.
+|VIC||Up to $10,000 (in regional Victoria, up to $20,000)||First home buyers purchasing a property valued at $600,000 or less may be exempt from duty, while htose buying a property of $600,001 to $750,000 may be entitled to a reduction of up to 50%.
 The discount is regardless of whether your home is new or established but buyers to need to meet the FHOG eligibility.|

 Planning to buy a vacant lot and build your dream home?
 Or perhaps you are in the market for a renovator’s dream?
 Either way, if you intend to carry out major building work before you move in to your home then a construction home loan could be a good option.

 A range of factors can affect the amount you repay your bank including:

 - Fixed vs variable rates